Colloquial Welsh morphology

 The morphology of the Welsh language has many characteristics likely to be unfamiliar to speakers of English or continental European languages like French or German, but has much in common with the other modern Insular Celtic languages: Irish, Scottish Gaelic, Manx, Cornish, and Breton.
 Welsh is a moderately inflected language.
 Verbs inflect for person, number, tense, and mood, with affirmative, interrogative, and negative conjugations of some verbs.
 There is no case inflection in Modern Welsh.

 Modern Welsh can be written, and spoken, in several levels of formality, for example colloquial or literary, as well as different dialects.
 The grammar described in this article is for Colloquial Welsh, which is used for speech and informal writing.
-Literary Welsh is closer to the form of Welsh used in the William Morgan's 1588 translation of the Bible and can be seen in formal writing.
+Literary Welsh is closer to the form of Welsh used in William Morgan's 1588 translation of the Bible and can be seen in formal writing.
 It does not reflect the spoken language presented here.